Immunizations & Testing

 Mondays and Tuesdays

 You must then return to the Health Center 48-72 hours so that the test can be read (checked).
 At that time you will receive a copy of your test results.

-Note: No TB skin tests are performed on Thursdays on days when a TB reading would fall on a holiday or during the summer session.
+Note: No TB skin tests are performed on Wednesdays, Thursdays, or Fridays, or days when a TB reading would fall on a holiday or during the summer session.

 Who should NOT have a TB Skin Test?

 Anyone who has had a positive TB Skin Test in the past or BCG vaccination may be referred for a chest x-ray.